-This week I published the first issue of a new research instrument at 5W AI Communications — the 5W Citation Share Index™.
-The inaugural study measures what AI says about the British royal family.
-The headline number is Buckingham Palace 70, Harry and Meghan 51 — with the Sussexes winning the one category the Palace is constitutionally barred from entering.
+5W AI Communications published the latest study in its Citation Share Index™ series this week.
+The subject: the British royal family.
+The headline number: Buckingham Palace 70, Harry and Meghan 51 — with the Sussexes winning the one category the Palace is constitutionally barred from entering.

-I want to set the royals aside for a minute.
+Set the royals aside for a minute.

 Reputation used to be sentiment.

 The number was always wrong.
-Not because the research firm was bad.
+Not because the research vendor was bad.
 Because asking people what they think about a brand is not the same as measuring what happens when a buyer types a question into a chatbox and the chatbox returns one company instead of another.
 The chatbox does not poll.
 The chatbox decides.

 And the chatbox is now where decisions start.
 More than a third of consumers begin product research with an AI engine, not Google.
 That number is going up.
 Which means the answer the engine returns is the answer the buyer sees first — and the first answer becomes the default public memory.